vidarshan/portfolio-2/README.md

         npm run dev

 ## 🔄 Reuse
 - Free to reuse with proper references to this repo or my Github profile.
+Consider starring this repo atleast.

 ## 💿 Content
 - Replace content in the `data/projects.ts` and `data/technicalcompetencies.ts` files with your own content.
 Put the images related to this content in the `public/images` folder.